pulp/plugin_template/README.md

   check_commit_message  Include inspection of commit message for a reference to an issue in
                         pulp.plan.io.

+  check_manifest        Runs check-manifest to see if any files that were unintentionally left out
+                        of MANIFEST.in.
+For more info, see https://pypi.org/project/check-manifest/.

   cherry_pick_automation
                         A boolean that will enable a cron job to automatically attempt to cherry pick changes to a stable release branch.
 This job will cherry pick any